 It will also fund 13 new researcher posts and strengthen Leedss position as an excellent destination to train the next generation of researchers."

 The Leeds centre brings together an interdisciplinary team of researchers across faculties and multiple disciplines, including the University's School of Medicine, Leeds Institute of Medical Research, Leeds Institute of Clinical Trials and the School of Computing.
 They will work with clinicians, image and data analytics experts and the radiotherapy research group at Leeds Teaching Hospitals NHS Trust.

-This funding substantially grows the core Cancer Research UK infrastructure investment in Leeds, following the award of core funding for the Leeds Clinical Trials Unit in 2018.
+This funding substantially grows the core Cancer Research UK infrastructure investment in Leeds, following an award earlier this year of core funding for the Leeds Clinical Trials Unit.

 Today, the Leeds Cancer Centre, based at St Jamess University Hospital, is one of the largest radiotherapy centres in the UK.
 It treats more than 7,400 new cancer patients from across the region every year.
 Radiotherapy is used for more than 40% of patients cured of their cancer.